GandhiCloudLab/envizi-reports/12-sustainability-portfolio-performance/readme.md

 This blog explains about Sustainability Portfolio Performance Report in Envizi.

+The Sustainability (Portfolio Performance) is a PowerReport designed to provide information on key sustainability indicators across your property portfolio, including: Emissions, Electricity, Gas, Waste amd water

 ## 1. Open the Report

 Open the report using the Reports search